bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

     The diagram is: &dia{mydia}

-The "colorbutton"
-Create a square with given color.
+The "colorbutton" phrase Create a square that looks like a button showing given color.
 For instance,

     The button is &colorbutton{red}.

-The "ref" entity phrase inserts an ID representing a reference to an existing label.
+The "ref" phrase inserts an integer expressing a reference to an existing label.
 For instance, the phrase `&ref{sect1}` would likely have inserted a number that is "1" should label "sect1" be associated with the first section of an article.

     Please see section &ref{sect1}.

-The "label" phrase
-Create a label that is associated with a particular section or other composite block.
+The "label" phrase Create a label that is associated with a particular section or other composite block.
 For instance, following example associated label "sect1` with a section titled "Introduction".
 If this section is later on referenced by `&ref{sect1}`, then an integer 1 could be inserted if this section is the first section.

     # Introduction
     &label{sect1}